wazuh/wazuh-documentation/source/ossec_ruleset.rst

 5. Run a python script for download the JSON data
 """""""""""""""""""""""""""""""""""""""""""""""""

 To download the JSON file from S3 Bucket and convert it into a flat file to be used with Ossec, we use a python script written by Xavier Martens @xme with  minor modifications done by Wazuh.
+The script is located in our repository at ``wazuh/ossec-rules/tools/amazon/getawslog.py``.

 The command to use this script is: ::

-  $ ./getawslog.py -b ``s3bucketname`` -d -j -D -l ``/var/log/amazon/amazon.log``
+  $ ./getawslog.py -b s3bucketname -d -j -D -l /var/log/amazon/amazon.log

 Where ``s3bucketname`` is the name of the bucket created when CloudTrail was activated and ``/var/log/amazon/amazon.log`` is the path where the log is stored after being converted by the script.